Section 3: Basic QRISdata questions

 In a replication system, the primary goal to keep copies of files so that we can restore to the most recent "known good" state of a collection.
 Restoration of files from older states may be possible, but is not the primary goal.

-For HSM collections (and the "shadow" HSM for on-disk collections), the replicas are created by the HSM system itself.
+For HSM collections, the replicas are created by the HSM system itself.
 The normal replication policy is to create two tape replicas of each file in the tape store in the Polaris data centre, and a third replica in the tape store in the St Lucia data centre.

-The design goals for QRISdata collection replication state that the first on-site tape replica should be completed withing 24 hours, and that the off-site replica should be completed within 48 hours.
+The design goals for QRISdata collection replication state that the first on-site tape replica should be completed within 24 hours, and that the off-site replica should be completed within 48 hours.

 Collection data can be accessed in the following ways, depending on the collection's access method: